WHSproates/game-integration-harness/README.md

 }
 ```

+`gameShowDeposit` - Game will publish this topic in order to trigger the quick deposit dialog.
+No payload.

 Game will subscribe to the following topics which will be published by Sportsbook:

 `maximizeGame` – Published when game needs to maximize.
 This would get the game to change modes back to the fullscreen game.
 No payload.